Alcohol in Ireland

 Alcohol is an integral but increasingly complex part of Irish culture, identity and way of life.
 It is widely used as a relaxant, as an accompaniment to socialising and celebration, as a source of employment, exports and tourism.
 Unfortunately- as will be familiar to many Irish people- alcohol is a two sided coin.

 Problems directly associated with alcohol are becoming increasingly visible across our society and have a devastating impact on countless individuals, families and communities.

-Over the last number of years, both from international and national research, and our ongoing work at the Alcohol Forum, there is a growing awareness that excessive alcohol use exerts significant harm on many aspects of our society.
+Over the last number of years, both from international and national research, and our ongoing work at the Alcohol Forum Ireland, there is a growing awareness that excessive alcohol use exerts significant harm on many aspects of our society.

 The Health service Executive (HSE) has developed a fantastic website full of useful information on alcohol and how it can and does affect us and others.

 The purpose of the website is to improve people’s knowledge about alcohol – how much we’re drinking, how it affects our health and mental wellbeing, and how we can gain more by drinking less.

 Whatever you drink, you can find out what it’s doing to you healthwise on www.AskAboutAlcohol.ie.

 Our Five Core Values